Midtown Alliance Staff

 Cladie Washburn, RLA, Director, Capital Projects Program

-Cladie Washburn brings more than 13 years of proven experience in landscape architecture and project management to the Midtown Alliance.
+Cladie Washburn brings more than 18 years of proven experience in landscape architecture and project management to the Midtown Alliance.
 She has been a Midtown Atlanta resident since 2002 and is dedicated to improving and sustaining the quality of life in her neighborhood.
-Cladie is responsible for implementing Midtown’s capital projects (streetscapes, urban parks, bicycle infrastructure, and other urban enhancements) through project management, design, staff and consultant management, contractor and partner coordination, communications, and outreach activities.
+Cladie is responsible for implementing Midtown’s capital projects (streetscapes, urban parks, bridgescapes, bicycle infrastructure, and other urban enhancements) through project management, design, staff and consultant management, contractor and partner coordination, communications, and outreach activities.

-Prior to joining the Midtown Alliance in June 2013, Cladie worked for 10 years as Landscape Designer and Director of Operations at AECOM (formerly known as EDAW), a Fortune 500 company and the top design firm.
+Prior to joining the Midtown Alliance in June 2013, Cladie worked for 10 years as Landscape Architect and Director of Operations at AECOM (formerly known as EDAW), a Fortune 500 company and a top design firm.
 She is a registered Landscape Architect in the state of Georgia and a published co-author.
 Cladie has been recognized for her leadership and organizational skills, attention to detail, and ability to deliver projects on-schedule and on-budget.
 Her project teams have celebrated numerous industry awards for design, masterplanning, and project delivery throughout the United States, including several Awards of Excellence from the American Society of Landscape Architects.

-Kathleen Mitcham, Business Manager
+Kathleen Mitcham, Assistant Controller